jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-05-24-the-idea-stack.md

 Game selection.

-<h4>Distribution</h4> — The dissemination of ideas
+#### Distribution — The dissemination of ideas

 All else being equal, distribution may be the most important layer in the stack.
 Here are two examples why:

 First, imagine a two candidate race for Mayor.
 The first candidate has the best ideas.
 They’re time tested against history, she thought them through from first principles, and the framing is tactically flawless.
 The second candidate has horrible ideas, they’re copied from sources with bad track records.
 The first candidate is going to win right?
 Wrong.
 No one knows the first candidate's ideas because know one knows who she is!
 The second candidate has far superior distribution.
 This is why NameID in politics is so effective.

 Second, ever buy a candy bar or snack food that’s just garbage and wonder how it got there in the first place?
 That’s right, distribution.
 Distribution is the only way to override the previous layers and is done by way of brute force.
 Each individual unit of distribution has marginal value.
 The real value comes at scale.
 If we hear a brilliant idea once, and the corresponding bad idea 1,000 times, we’re likely to end up adopting the bad idea.
 Distribution relies on economies of scale.

-<h4>Adoption</h4> — Belief in ideas
+#### Adoption — Belief in ideas

 John has been reading both sides of a local debate on a new bus line through his city.
 He’s come to believe that the city should launch the new bus line.
 He’s adopted this position.

 Suzy is a world class investor who has heard a lot about AR/VR goggles recently.
 She believes that the noise is just that, and now believes there’s too much capital being allocated to AR/VR goggle companies.
 When asked, Suzy will tell other investors that she’s bearish on companies in this space.
 She’s adopted that position.

-<h4>Action</h4> — Taking action on ideas
+#### Action — Taking action on ideas

 John lobbies for the new bus line.
 Suzy deploys capital elsewhere.
 A bill is passed.
 An entrepreneur starts a business.
 A citizen moves to a new city.
 A product is purchased.
 A vote is cast.
 A certain flower is added to a backyard garden over another.